-MIT researchers find doctors’ ‘gut feelings’ play key role in care provision
+MIT researchers look at the role of doctors’ ‘gut feelings’ in care provision in new study

-[Boston, Massachusetts] In June, tech company Babylon said its AI had demonstrated the ability to provide health advice that was ‘on-par with practising clinicians’, and it didn’t go down well.
+[Boston] In June, tech company Babylon said its AI had demonstrated the ability to provide health advice that was "on-par with practicing clinicians," and it didn’t go down well.

 It claimed its algorithm performed better than the average candidate in an MRCGP assessment – the final test for trainee GPs - but Professor Martin Marshall, Vice Chair of the Royal College of GPs, said: